2015 Atlantic 10 women's basketball tournament

 The 2015 Atlantic 10 women's basketball tournament was played March 4–8 at the Richmond Coliseum in Richmond, Virginia.
 This will be a 14 team Tournament with the addition of Davidson.
 The top 10 seeds received a first round bye and the top 4 seeds received a double bye.
 The 2015 tournament champion received an automatic bid to the 2015 NCAA tournament.

+George Washington won the championship by defeating Dayton in the final.

 Seeds

 Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.